MohdUmarSiddiq/Rainfall-Prediction-of-Kannauj-District-using-LSTM/README.md

-Rainfall Prediction of Kannauj District using LSTM Project Overview
+🌧️ Rainfall Prediction of Kannauj District using LSTM 🌾 🌟 Project Overview
 This project predicts rainfall for the Kannauj district using a Long Short-Term Memory (LSTM) neural network.
-The model leverages a custom-collected dataset and employs advanced techniques such as 5-fold cross-validation and confusion matrix visualization for performance evaluation.
+With a custom-collected dataset and advanced techniques like 5-fold cross-validation and confusion matrix visualization, this model aims to provide accurate rainfall forecasts to assist in agricultural and water resource management.

-Dataset
+📊 Dataset
 Type: Custom-collected data.

 Format: CSV file (rain_data.csv).

-Features: Time-series data related to rainfall and potential influencing factors.
+Features: Time-series data including rainfall and other influential factors.

-Preprocessing: Includes normalization/scaling and handling of missing values (if any).
+Preprocessing: Includes normalization/scaling and handling missing values.

-Model
+🤖 Model Details
-Algorithm: Long Short-Term Memory (LSTM) neural network.

-Architecture:

-Input layer: Sequences of length sequence_length with multiple features.
+🏗️ Architecture
+Input Layer: Time-series data sequences (sequence_length).

-Hidden layers:
+Hidden Layers:

 LSTM layer with 64 units and sigmoid activation.